davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/conversation-examples.md

 ✅ **Addresses money concerns** - "no cost to you"
 ✅ **Addresses time concerns** - "work around YOUR schedule" (acknowledges they took time off)
 ✅ **Escalates appropriately** - Regional manager involved
-✅ **Corrects crew's mistake** - "absolutely not our problem" → "This is our problem"
+✅ **Corrects crew's mistake** - "absolutely not our problem" becomes "This is our problem"
 ✅ **Provides fallback** - "if you don't hear within 2 hours, call back"
 ✅ **Maintains composure** - Never defensive, always solution-focused